Thomas A Wayment, "A Viewpoint on the Supposedly Lost Gospel Q," Religious Educator 5, no. 2 (2004): 105–115.

 This has been consistently pointed out by Q scholars, who note that Luke is referring to Q. It may also contain a broader perspective—that Matthew, Mark, and maybe even John had been written and that now Luke proposes to give his account.

 For the work of the Jesus Seminar, see note 2 above.
 Jennings has received substantial criticism for his decision to present the Jesus of Q as the accurate, unadulterated Jesus.
-The special ran on ABC in June 1999.
+For some of his responses and his impetus for completing such a project, see abcnews.go.com/

 A growing number of scholars are being won over to the Farrer-Goulder hypothesis, made most recently by Mark Goodacre, in The Case Against Q (Harrisburg, PA: Trinity, 2002).